 The Company's Eighth Amended 2011 Plan provides that in the event of a change in control, all outstanding stock awards granted under the plan shall be subject to the applicable agreement of merger or reorganization and that such agreement may provide, without limitation, for the assumption of outstanding awards by the surviving corporation or its parent, for their continuation by the Company (if the Company is a surviving corporation), for accelerated vesting or for their cancellation with or without consideration.
 Furthermore, in the event a stock award continues in effect or is assumed or an equivalent award substituted, and a participant's service is terminated by the Company or one of its subsidiaries without cause upon or within twenty-four (24) months following the change in control, then such participant shall be fully vested in such continued, assumed, or substituted award.
-However, in the event that the successor corporation in a change in control does not assume or substitute for an award, the administrator may cause (i) any or all of such award (or portion thereof) to terminate in exchange for cash, rights, or other property to protect against dilution or (ii) any or all of such award (or portion thereof) to become fully exercisable immediately prior to the consummation of such transaction and all forfeiture restrictions on any or all of such award to lapse.
+However, in the event that the successor corporation in a change in control does not assume or substitute for an award, the administrator may cause (i) any or all of such award (or portion thereof) to become fully exercisable immediately prior to the consummation of such transaction and all forfeiture restrictions on any or all of such award to lapse.